Amstrad CPC: RS232 serial adapters

-Amstrad issued two RS-232-C D25 serial interfaces, attached to the expansion connector on the rear of the machine, with a through-connector for the CPC464 disk drive or other peripherals.
+Amstrad issued two RS-232-C D25 serial interfaces, attached to the expansion connector on the rear of the machine, with a through-connector for the CPC 464 disk drive or other peripherals.

 The original interface came with a Book of Spells for facilitating data transfer between other systems using a proprietary protocol in the device's own ROM, as well as terminal software to connect to British Telecom's Prestel service.
 A separate version of the ROM was created for the U.S. market due to the use of the commands "|SUCK" and "|BLOW", which were considered unacceptable there.

 Software and hardware limitations in this interface led to its replacement with an Amstrad-branded version of a compatible alternative by Pace.
 Serial interfaces were also available from third-party vendors such as KDS Electronics and Cirkit.

 Software

 BASIC and operating system

 Like most home computers at the time, the CPC has its OS and a BASIC interpreter built in as ROM.
-It uses Locomotive BASIC - an improved version of Locomotive Software's Z80 BASIC for the BBC Microcomputer co-processor board.
+It uses Locomotive BASIC - an improved version of Locomotive Software's Z80 BASIC for the BBC Micro co-processor board.
 It is particularly notable for providing easy access to the machine's video and audio resources in contrast to the POKE commands required on generic Microsoft implementations.
 Other unusual features include timed event handling with the AFTER and EVERY commands, and text-based windowing.